Complete control of the Mac with a single button for people with impaired physical and motor skills.

 Post to Tencent from Notification Center

-You can post to Tencent straight from Notification Center.
+You can post to Tencent right from Notification Center.
 With single sign-on, there’s no need to log in again.

 Receive Tencent notifications